rnsiqueira/account-tax/README.md

 - Accounting Tax Service

-Objective: Tax calc service.
+Objective:

-Scope:
-1. app should run in kubernetes.
+1. An app of test to run in kubernetes.